-Neal G. Simon, Ph.D., CEO, has headed Azevan Pharmaceuticals since 1999.
+Neal G. Simon, Ph.D., CEO, has headed Azevan Pharmaceuticals since 2005.
 Dr. Simon is the former Chair of Biological Sciences at Lehigh University.
-He has over 25 years research experience in behavioral neurobiology.
-His research in drug development, hormone-neurotransmitter interactions, and behavioral regulation has been supported by the National Institutes of Health, the National Science Foundation, the Ben Franklin Northeast Tier Technology Partnership, the Life Sciences Greenhouse of Central PA, and the H.F Guggenheim Foundation, and private corporations.
+A neuroscientist with over 25 years research experience, his research in drug development, hormone-neurotransmitter interactions, and behavioral regulation has been supported by the National Institutes of Health, the National Science Foundation, the Ben Franklin Technology Partnership, the Life Sciences Greenhouse of Central PA, the H.F Guggenheim Foundation, and private corporations.
 He serves on foundation and scientific advisory boards and consults for biotechnology companies.
 Dr. Simon received a B.A. with honors from the State University of New York at Binghamton, the M.S. and Ph.D. from Rutgers University, and was a National Research Service Postdoctoral Fellow at the State University of New York at Stony Brook.
 In 1996, he served as a Distinguished Research Professor at Université Louis Pasteur in Strasbourg, France.

 Eve M. Damiano, M.S., RAC Sr. VP Operations, has spent over 27 years in the biotechnology industry, focusing on product development and regulatory strategies.
 Throughout her career, Ms. Damiano has held various professional positions progressing from bench scientist through senior management.
 Her experience was garnered at companies including Centocor, MedImmune, OraSure Technologies and Vicuron Pharmaceuticals, having served as the Vice President of Regulatory Affairs at the latter two companies.
 She holds a BS degree from California University of Pennsylvania and a MS degree from The Drexel College of Medicine.